nodejs/node/doc/api/fs.md

 * `callback` {Function}
   * `err` {Error}

-Asynchronous rm(2).
+Asynchronously removes files and directories (modeled on the standard POSIX `rm` utility).
 No arguments other than a possible exception are given to the completion callback.

 ## `fs.rmSync(path[, options])`
 <!-- YAML